 Comparison rates are a good starting point, but you still need to decide what will work best for you.
 The costs involved are a major factor, but once you have shortlisted a few loans with similar costs, make time for these final checks:

 Are there flexible repayment options?
 Usually, you can choose between weekly, fortnightly or monthly repayments according to what suits your pay cycle.
 However, not all lenders offer this.
 It may matter to you, it may not

 What are the options for managing the loan over time?
-Check and compare how easy the loan will be to manage the repayments, your personal details, any refinancing down the track.
+Check and compare how easy the loan will be to manage with regard to repayments, your personal details, any refinancing down the track.
 The option to manage your account online is often available, but not always, and some lenders have more functionality than others.
-Using direct debit for repayments is common, yet without it monthly repayments will be much less convenient and you are more likely to be penalised for late payments if you aren’t perfectly disciplined
+Using direct debit for repayments is common, yet without it, monthly repayments will be much less convenient and you are more likely to be penalised for late payments if you aren’t perfectly disciplined

 With this homework under your belt, you’re well on the way to being able to compare a range of loans out there, so you can feel confident you’re choosing the right one for you.